TemoaProject/temoa/docs/source/Documentation.rst

 Note that a constraint in one period does not relate to any other periods.
 For instance, if the modeler specifies a limit in period 1 and does not specify a limit in period 2, then the model may use as much of that resource as it would like in period 2.
-This parameter is used in :code:`ResourceExtraction_Constraint`.
+This parameter is used in :code:`ResourceExtraction_constraint`.
 Note that the :code:`MaxResource` parameter is similar, but constrains total cumulative resource consumption across all model time periods.